 - 26 teen and young adult parents and their babies received parenting education, life skills development and individual support

 - 94% of parents surveyed reported engaging in more activities with their children that promote early learning and school success

 - 426 volunteers contributed 8,500 hours of their time in our food bank and family center

-We are proud of our accomplishments in 2013, and looking ahead to 2014 we’re very excited about the addition of the “backpack” weekend-nutrition program for local, low income students (serving 40 students with 390 weekend packs in 2014) and expanded teen parent services and how these unique programs will allow us to better serve our community.
+We are proud of our accomplishments in 2014, and looking ahead to 2015 we’re very excited about the continuation of the “backpack” weekend-nutrition program for local, low income students (serving 40 students with 390 weekend packs in 2014) and expanded teen parent services and how these unique programs will allow us to better serve our community.
 We are grateful for and honored by the continued partnership of our donors who recognize the importance of supporting our low-income and at-risk neighbors, and whose generous support allows FamilyWorks to continue providing this valuable resource to our community.